danchanka/docusaurustest/docs/LSFUS/Access_from_an_internal_system.md

-# lsFusionAccess from an internal system
+---

-# Access from an internal system
+title: 'Access from an internal system'
+---

 *Java interaction*